Adelaide to Darwin Road Trip: Exploring the Wild Outback

 The Northern Territory is Australia’s wildest state.
 Between the arid Red Centre and the humid Top End, Northern Territory is the explorer’s paradise.
 The distances in NT are vast – hundreds of kilometres between the towns and places of interest.
 It is the state that is best experienced on a road trip.
 This section consists mostly of trip reports from epic 4-week wildlife watching road trip from Adelaide to Darwin and back to Western NSW

 Australia is one of the most biologically unique places on earth.
 Most Australian animals do not occur anywhere else.
-It is also a huge country and the best way to … Read more
+It is also a huge country and the best way to explore Australian … Read more

 One of Australia’s most striking landscapes, the Simpson Desert is a largely uninhabited arid region that covers 143,000 square kilometres in Central Australia, near the middle of the continent.
 Like … Read more